 If the insured person still wants coverage after a term policy expires, they will need to apply for a new policy.
 The premium for this will be more expensive because they are now older.
 If the individual has been diagnosed with various health conditions, they may be deemed as uninsurable and may not be able to obtain future coverage.

-Permanent life insurance does not have a set date to expire and if set up properly and premiums are paid, will last a person’s entire life.
-These plans are usually intended to cover long term needs and are often used in estate planning, charitable giving, leaving a legacy to grandchildren, protecting your assets from long term care expenses, business uses and many other planning options.
+Permanent life insurance does not have a set date to expire and if set up properly and premiums are paid, it will last a person’s entire life.
+These plans are usually intended to cover long-term needs.
+They are often used in estate planning, charitable giving, leaving a legacy to grandchildren, protecting your assets from long-term care expenses, business uses, and many other planning options.
 This type of insurance is great for children because it’s not much more than term insurance yet can last a child’s entire lifetime and build a cash value.

 If you are later in years and you have small financial obligations then $15,000 – $20,000 may be all you need.
-I have many different plans and companies to choose from so I can customize a plan to meet your individual needs.
+We have many different plans and companies to choose from so we can customize a plan to meet your individual needs.

-I hope this information helps you.
-If you are ready to get the process started I can help you.
+We hope this information helps you.
+If you are ready to get the process started, contact Chris.
 I work with the top life insurance companies in the industry and can get you all the information you need.
-I can do this via email if you prefer or by a face to face appointment.
-While appointments are more time consuming, they are free and my clients can tell you that they always learn more and feel better about their decisions than trying to do it over the phone or computer.
+We can do this via email if you prefer or by a face-to-face appointment.
+While appointments are more time-consuming, they are free and our clients will tell you that they always learn more and feel better about their decisions than trying to do it over the phone or computer.

-For more information, please call by phone or fill out a contact form here.
+For more information, please call or fill out a contact form here.